 This course provides students with a basic understanding of competitive strategy and the role of a general manager in an organization.
 The focus of this course is on strategy at the business level and how firms achieve a competitive advantage in head-to-head competition with rivals in the same industry.
 It provides a rigorous examination of the tools of strategy analysis.
 The course is application oriented and integrative in nature, emphasizing the linkages among the various functional areas of an organization.
 The course focuses on developing student skills in analytic thinking, international business considerations, Presentation development, teamwork and leadership.
 This is accomplished by student teams analyzing an industry and global companies based on the academic principles in the text and lectures.

 Restriction(s): MBA, MS in Digital Marketing Analytics, MS in Human Resource Analytics, or certificate students only.
+This course delves into the complex and dynamic world of Organizational Behavior with a fresh perspective.
 Organizational behavior is the scientific study of human work behavior at the individual, interpersonal, team and organizational levels.
-The field of organizational behavior borrows many concepts and methods from the behavioral and social sciences, such as psychology, sociology, political science, and anthropology.
-As a result, issues and topics touching on many academic disciplines may become the subject of study in the field of organizational behavior.
+Designed for aspiring leaders and managers, it equips students with both theoretical knowledge and practical skills essential for navigating and excelling in modern business environments.
 Emphasis of this course is on the development of interpersonal competencies to allow individuals to effectively work as managers or professionals in the rapidly changing, team-oriented, culturally diverse and technologically integrated global climate facing modern organizations.
-Topics include personality and attitudes, perception and attribution, motivation, communication, work stress, team dynamics, leadership, decision making, ethics, job and organization design, conflict management, organizational culture and politics, and organizational change.
+Topics include personality and attitudes, perception and attribution, motivation, team dynamics, leadership, decision making, ethics, job and organization design, organizational culture and politics, and organizational change.

 Restriction(s): MBA or Certificate students only.
 This is an introductory course to project management with an emphasis on Project Management Institute’s latest Project Management Body of Knowledge (PMBOK® Guide), strategic alignment with organizational objectives, agile principles as applied in project management, and contemporary development in global and virtual project management.
 Throughout this course, we will introduce project examples from a wide variety of industries and functions including information technology, marketing, organization capability enhancement, training, etc.